lajohnston/smslib/docs/patterns.md

 ## Data format

 Patterns are an image of 8x8 pixels.
-Each pixel is a 4-bit color palette slot reference, making a total of 32-bytes.
+Each pixel is a 4-bit color palette index reference, making a total of 32-bytes.

-The 4-bit color palette slot value (0-15) can reference either slots 0-15 or slots 16-31 of the palette, depending on the context where the pattern is used; sprites use slots 16-31 whereas background tiles in the tilemap contain a bit that determines which to use.
-If the pattern is used for a sprite then color slot 0 is used as the transparent color (i.e. not drawn)
+The 4-bit color palette index value (0-15) can reference either index 0-15 or index 16-31 of the palette, depending on the context where the pattern is used; sprites use indices 16-31 whereas background tiles in the tilemap contain a bit that determines which to use.
+If the pattern is used for a sprite then color index 0 is used as the transparent color (i.e. not drawn)

 Pixels are encoded in bitplanes so the bits of each are strewn across 2-bytes.
 This is hard to explain, but given 4 pixels (A, B, C, D), the ordering of each bit will be bitplane encoded as: